 Located in St. Charles, Flesner Wentzel provides strong, effective criminal defense representation to juveniles throughout the state.
-Our lawyers understand the special considerations involved when children’s futures are at stake and work hard to help our young clients overcome their criminal charges and move forward with brighter futures.
+Our St. Charles Juvenile Law Attorneys understand the special considerations involved when children’s futures are at stake and work hard to help our young clients overcome their criminal charges and move forward with brighter futures.

 Making Sure Children Are Treated As Children

 Under Missouri law, a 17-year-old will be tried as an adult.
 Even kids who are 16 years old and under can be tried as adults for certain crimes.